 Welcome to UT Tyler's Scholarly Communication guide!
 This guide is intended to help authors understand scholarly communications, and empower authors to take action and make the best choices to further the reach of their work.
-Topics include copyright, author rights, open access, information on how you can support and make your own works open access, an introduction into Scholar Works at UT Tyler, and finally, how to evaluate journals to ensure you are publishing in a reputable journals.
+Topics include copyright, author rights, open access, information on how you can support and make your own works open access, an introduction into Scholar Works at UT Tyler, information about Open Educational Resources, and finally, how to evaluate journals to ensure you are publishing in a reputable journals.
 Most importantly, before signing any transfer or copyright agreement, know your rights!

 The Scholar's Copyright Addendum Engine will help you generate a PDF form that you can attach to a journal publisher's copyright agreement to ensure that you retain certain rights.